 Double Room is a biannual literary publication founded in 2002 to explore the intersection of prose poetry and flash fiction.
-This journal was co-founded and is co-edited by BOA Editor/Marketing Director Peter Conners.
+This journal was co-founded by BOA Publisher Peter Conners.

-Kestrel is a literary journal published twice a year (spring and fall) focusing on fiction, poetry, creative non-fiction and translations.
+Kestrel is a literary journal published semi-annually (spring and fall) focusing on fiction, poetry, creative non-fiction and translations.
 In the words of Nobel Prize-winning author Toni Morrison, "Kestrel ranks among the finest literary journals we have.
 Its thoughtful editing has made it elegant without being elitist, wide-ranging without compromise."
 Kestral is now run by Fairmont State University.

 Library Journal News, features, reviews of books, audio, audio and video, CD-Roms, websites, and magazines.Ploughshares is the distinguished literary journal at Emerson College.
 Founded in 1971, each issue is guest-edited by a prominent writer who explores personal visions, aesthetics, and literary circles.
 Each issue contains stores, poems, a profile of the guest editor, book reviews, and miscellaneous notes about Ploughshares, its writers, and the literary world.

 Publishers Weekly The international news magazine of book publishing and bookselling.
 Extensive listing of author readings across the entire United States.